Leonidas New Orleans

 Head on up Carrollton to Oak Street, one of the most happening places in Leonidas.
 Oak Street is lined with coffee shops, restaurants, bars, galleries, a bookstore, and other retail, and is also home to the annual Po-Boy Festival.

 Palmer Park anchors the corner of Carrollton and Claiborne, along with a large Walgreens and the Robert Fresh Market, while Harrell Park sits closer to the parish line.
+Palmer Park is the location of a monthly art market, with food, arts + crafts, and events featuring local artisans and craftsmen.

 The Ye Olde College Inn and Rock ‘N’ Bowl (celebrity sightings, anyone?) sit just outside of the boundaries.
 When we say just outside, they literally are on the next block up from the northern edge of the neighborhood.